 My dog might be invincible.
 He might also be demented.

 Ok, clearly the first one’s wishful thinking, but each time I think I’m going to get bad news about his health, I don’t … sort of.
-One year ago, a lump on his neck wasn’t cancerous, his ACL healed alright without surgery (only a brace) and now he does NOT have a brain tumour, brain swelling or brain lesions, as the vet first suspected.
+One year ago, a lump on his neck wasn’t cancerous, his CCL healed alright without surgery (only a brace) and now he does NOT have a brain tumour, brain swelling or brain lesions, as the vet first suspected.
+However, he does have canine cognitive dysfunction.

 No brain tumor.
 That was the first thing the veterinary neurologist said to me when he sat down to give me the MRI (Magnetic Resonance Imaging) results.
 MRIs are a medical imagining technique using scanners, magnetic fields and radio waves to create images of the body – in this case a doggie brain.